 Taylor Studios, Inc.

 Betty Brennan earned a B.S. in marketing from SIU in 1989.
 She is co-founder, owner, and president of Taylor Studios, Inc, a custom exhibit design and fabrication firm specializing in natural history exhibits for museums and nature centers.
 The company has designs and exhibits in hundreds of museums throughout the U.S. Brennan’s first entrepreneurial enterprise came in 1991 in the form of I.M.P.A.C.T., a company that produced educational computer interactives.
 This enterprise was meshed into Taylor Studios, Inc. in 1992.
 In 1994, the pull to return to full-time entrepreneurship was unmistakable.
 More experienced, seasoned and determined, Brennan set upon growing and strengthening Taylor Studios.
 Brennan was inducted into the College of Business Hall of Fame in 2006.

 John J. Buckley, Jr.

 Jack Buckley & Associates

-John J. “Jack” Buckley, Jr. is currently serving as an executive in residence at Texas A&M's School of Rural Public Health.
-Previously he served as president and CEO of the St. Joseph Health System.
-He has more than 35 years of experience in health care leadership and has worked for a number of Catholic and not-for-profit hospitals and health systems.
-From 1992 to 2001, he served as president and CEO of Southern Illinois Healthcare Enterprises.
+John J. “Jack” Buckley, Jr. is currently serving as the Professor of the Practice with the Texas A&M School of Public Health.
+Previously he served as President and CEO of the St. Joseph Health System, Bryan, TX.
+He has more than 45 years of experience in health care leadership and has worked for a number of Catholic and not-for-profit hospitals and health systems.
+From 1992 to 2001, he served as president and CEO of Southern Illinois Healthcare Enterprises, Carbondale, IL.
 Buckley was awarded the College of Business Southern Illinois Business Leader of the Year in 1996.
-Buckley is a recertified fellow in the American College of Healthcare Executives and a member of the American Hospital Association, the American Society for Law and Medicine, and the Catholic Health Association.
-Buckley also served on various task forces and as chair of the Board of the Illinois Hospital & Health Systems Association (IHHA).
+Buckley is a recertified fellow in the American College of Healthcare Executives and a member of the American Hospital Association, the National Association of Health Series Executives, and the National Association of the Latino Healthcare Leaders.
+Buckley also served on various task forces and as chair of the Board of the Illinois Hospital & Health System Association (IHHA).

 Vice President, Supply Management Operations